-All Dutch students except for those who have obtained a Bachelor's degree from a English-taught programme at a Dutch University are urgently advised to take an online placement test after their application has been approved; they will be informed about the time and place.
+Dutch students have to take an online placement test after their application has been approved; they will be informed about the time and place.

 The programme starts each year around the first week of September.
 Our university has set a deadline for enrollment in Master's programmes that are taught in English.
-Please also see https://www.ru.nl/english/education/masters/linguistics-and-communication-sciences-research/admission-and-application/ for information on deadlines.
-Non-EU/EEA citizens need to submit a complete application before March 1st if they wish to be considered for the Radboud Scholarship programme.
-Non-EU/EEA citizens who apply before April 1st will be guaranteed accommodation, support with visa and residence permit.
+Please also see www.ru.nl/english/education/masters/language-and-communication-research/deadlines for information on deadlines.
+Non-EU/EEA citizens need to submit a complete application before March 1stif they wish to be considered for the Radboud Scholarship programme.
+Non-EU/EEA citizenswho apply before April 1st will be guaranteed accommodation, support with visa and residence permit.
 If you apply after this date (but before July 1st), we will still take your application into consideration but we cannot give any guarantees.
 For Master's students from one of the EU/EEA countries, this deadline is May 1st.
 For Dutch students, the deadline is set to June 1st.

-The Research Master’s programme Linguistics and Communication Sciences is a selective programme.
+The Research Master’s programme Language and Communication is a selective programme.
 All prospective students must apply for enrollment.
 The Admissions Committee, appointed by the Examination Board of the programme, decides about the admission of individual students.